Not Just a Tagline

 As camera and artificial intelligence technologies come together to automate report writing, officers will have considerably more time to spend on community-based policing.
-They'll be on patrol for everything from sidewalk chats to dance offs.
+They'll be on patrol for everything from pavement chats to dance-offs.
 And they'll be nearby when we need them most.

 More Than a Tagline